Warehouse Business Plan Template

 Everyday short-term processes include all of the tasks involved in running your warehouse business, including answering calls, scheduling shipments, billing and collecting payments, etc.

 Long-term goals are the milestones you hope to achieve.
-These could include the dates when you expect to acquire your Xth cusotmer, or when you hope to reach $X in revenue.
+These could include the dates when you expect to acquire your Xth customer, or when you hope to reach $X in revenue.
 It could also be when you expect to expand your warehouse business to a new city.

 Management Team